 Take a closer look around corners and up on the walls of the Tiong Bahru neighbourhood to find some artistic treasures.
 Local heritage lover Yip Yew Chong, who grew up in Tiong Bahru, has three murals scattered around, depicting some of his memories of days gone past.
 Animal photographer Ernest Goh once had a series of chicken fish pasted on the walls, though these days only a family of three goats can still be seen around Tiong Bahru Market, where you can also spot a colourful peacock and its tail feather on the inner air well by Australian artist Makatron.

 Singapore is famous for its stunning skyline.
 The Marina Bay Sands Boardwalk gives you an unimpeded view of what can only be described as the best view in the city.
-Try to visit around 6pm, so you can people watch and then see the sun go down.
+Visit around 6pm to watch sun go down.

 Grab some water and head to MacRitchie Reservoir to do the MacRitchie Treetop Walk.
-It’s a 250 metre long bridge that stands 25 metres above the forest floor.
+The bridge spans 250m (820ft) and stands 25m (82ft) above the forest floor.
 The entire hike takes a few hours, so be sure to carry plenty of water and wear good shoes.
 Afterwards, go for a stroll along the boardwalk that runs around the reservoir and see if you can spot the giant monkey family that lives there.